 Recommended Prereq: Varsity playing experience.
-(0 lec/2 lab) 1 sem hrs

 KPE 118 Personal Defense

 This course is designed to help students acquire confidence and the ability to cope with unexpected attacks and emergencies.
 Students will learn self-defense techniques (i.e. punch, kick, strike, or block skills), methods of breaking falls and verbal commands to escape an attack.
 Repeatable to a maximum of 4 semester hours; a maximum of 4 semester hours of KPE activity courses may apply to a degree or certificate.
 Note: For noncredit course see REC890 in the Community Education section of the noncredit schedule.